mikaeldiehl/Chatbot_IA/README.md

-Need add a API KEY
+Need add a API KEY, use Colab Notebook
 And use !pip commands in terminal:

 !pip install langchain